 Perhaps the most straightforward way to argue that pornography is morally objectionable (in a way that erotic art is not) is to argue that it is harmful.
 The harm that pornography does may occur in the production phase, and take the form of coercion, brutality, violence, or rape.
 But even if no harm takes place in the making of pornography, and models are treated fairly and with respect, there can still be post-production harms.
 Some have argued that the pornographic materials themselves constitute harm because, as a form of hate speech, they silence and subordinate women (MacKinnon 1987; Langton 1993, 2009; Maitra 2009).
 Others have emphasized that exposure to pornographic material may cause harm (Eaton 2007).
 The latter claim is further refined by specifying the frequency of exposure (isolated/cumulative), the nature of the material (egalitarian/inegalitarian), the kind of harm inflicted (physical/psychological), and whom it is mainly inflicted on (consumer/third party).
 By systematically eroticizing aspects of gender inequality, inegalitarian pornography is mainly thought to cause harm to a third party, in particular women, through the pernicious effect it has on its consumers (Eaton 2007).

 “Exploitation” and “objectification” are terms that are used particularly often to describe what is wrong with pornography.
-Martha Nussbaum (1995), for instance, has written a seminal essay on different forms of objectification and how they apply to pornography.
-Artists like Nancy Spero have defined pornography as “stuff that exploits women's bodies” (quoted in Cembalest 1989: 142).
+Martha Nussbaum (1995), for instance, has written a seminal essay on different forms of objectification and how they apply to pornography (see also Stock 2015).
+Artists like Nancy Spero have defined pornography as “stuff that exploits women’s bodies” (quoted in Cembalest 1989: 142).
 It might be thought, and indeed Spero and others have argued, that these ethical terms may serve to demarcate (erotic) art from pornography—pornography being exploitative or objectifying in a way that (erotic) art is not.

-This way of drawing the line is significantly problematized by the emergence of female-friendly and feminist pornography.
-Examples are films like All About Anna (2005, dir.
-Jessica Nilsson), Molly Kiely's graphic novel That Kind of Girl (1999), or Dirty Diaries, a collection of Swedish movie shorts (2009).
+This way of drawing the line is significantly problematized by the emergence of feminist pornography.
+Examples are films like Skin.Like.Sun (2010, dir.
+Jennifer Lyon Bell and Murielle Scherre), Molly Kiely’s graphic novel That Kind of Girl (1999), or Dirty Diaries, a collection of Swedish movie shorts (2009).
 Mutual pleasure and consent are absolutely key in these pornographic works which seem to exhibit none of the moral flaws manifest in mainstream pornography (no exploitation, objectification, or eroticization of gender inequality).
-What is more, in rejecting sexual repression, self-oppression, and hypocrisy, these works are often said to have a positive, consciousness-raising force (Willis 1995; Taormino et al. 2013.
+What is more, in rejecting sexual repression, self-oppression, and hypocrisy, these works are often said to have a positive, consciousness-raising force (Willis 1995; Taormino et al. 2013; Maes 2017; Eaton 2017).

 But even if one were to disregard this rapidly growing subgenre of pornography, and argue that there is something deeply wrong with any type of pornography, that in itself would still not justify a strict divide between erotic art and pornography.
 For every plausible account of the relation between moral and artistic value—whether it is autonomism, ethicism, immoralism, or contextualism—will acknowledge that works of art, including works of erotic art, can be deeply morally flawed (Gaut 2007; see also Eaton 2003 for an in depth analysis of Titian’s Rape of Europa, 1562).
 What is more, it appears that whatever (moral) objection one wants to bring forward against mainstream pornography, it is likely to apply to some erotic art as well (Patridge 2013).
 First, harm may be inflicted when erotic art is being produced (Brown 2002 tells the harrowing story of Cellini and the Nymph of Fontainebleau).
 Second, some erotic art may also constitute harm.
 At least, Langton and MacKinnon’s arguments seem to carry over seamlessly to (certain strands of) erotic art.
 One of the difficult questions for Langton and MacKinnon—do pornographers possess the appropriate authority to perform the speech acts of silencing and subordinating women?—appears even easier to answer in the affirmative in the case of artists since their perceived authority is much less contentious.
 Third, some erotic art may cause harm in the same way as pornography, that is, by eroticizing aspects of gender inequality and thus shaping people’s sexual preferences in such a way that sustains the current inequality between genders (Eaton 2012).
 Finally, a detailed case is made by, respectively, Cooke 2012 and Eaton 2012 that neither exploitation nor objectification is unique to pornography and that both are present in many works of erotic art—a presence that is frequently unacknowledged precisely because critics tend to focus exclusively on pornography and too often consider art to be above (moral) criticism.